MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.175.md

 In addition to the requirements of section 14 of the Basic Provisions:

-(a) You must notify us at least 15 days before any production from any unit will be sold by direct marketing.
+(a) If any portion of your crop will be direct marketed, you must notify us at least 15 calendar days before any production will be harvested.
 We will conduct an inspection and appraisal, if needed, that will be used to determine your production to count for such production.
 If damage occurs after this inspection, we will conduct one or more additional inspections as needed.
 These inspections, and any acceptable records provided by you, will be used to determine your production to count.
 Failure to give timely notice as required will result in production to count determined as described in section 11(c) if we are not able to determine the amount of such production;

 (b) If you intend to claim an indemnity on any unit, you must notify us immediately so we may inspect the unit.
 You must not sell or otherwise dispose of any damaged production until we have given you written consent to do so, or 15 days, whichever is earlier.
 If you fail to meet the requirements of this subsection all such production will be considered undamaged and included as production to count;